18th Annual Event!

-Richa Sandill is an Associate at Wilson Vukelich LLP, practicing in Employment and Human Rights Law in the firm’s Litigation Department.
+Richa Sandill is a Barrister & Solicitor by trade.
+Formally she was an associate at Wilson Vukelich LLP, practicing in Employment and Human Rights Law in the firm’s Litigation Department.
 In her practice, she assists clients with a broad range of employment matters, including wrongful dismissals, discrimination claims, and workplace harassment.
 Richa previously articled and practiced at a leading Toronto boutique employment law firm where she acted on behalf of both employers and employees, including assisting in a number of complex employment litigation disputes.

 Richa has written and been quoted in publications such as the Canadian HR Reporter, the Huffington Post, the Ontario Bar Association’s JUST Magazine, the Law Times, Global News, and the Globe & Mail on employment law, human rights topics, and issues affecting the legal profession.
 She serves as Vice Chair for the Ontario Bar Association’s Women Lawyers Forum, as well as a member of the Equality Committee.
 She previously served two terms as Secretary for the Ontario Bar Association’s Constitutional, Civil Liberties, and Human Rights section.
 She is also a member of the Board of Directors at the South Asian Bar Association.

 Glenn French, President, The Canadian Initiative on Workplace Violence

 Glenn French is routinely retained to provide policy and procedural audits; conduct organizational risk assessments; expert testimony as required, as well as, working with security personnel to better understand both the nature and extent of known threats.
 Mr. French's work has been showcased on the CPC (The National), CITY TV, CTV, Global Television, in The National Post, Globe & Mail, Toronto Star and multiple print dailies across Canada.